huijunwu/libgdx-ai-wiki/A*.md

 [Weighted A*](https://www.cs.cmu.edu/~motionplanning/lecture/Asearch_v8.pdf) is a simple approach to improve performance when optimality is not required, like in most games.
 It requires you to multiply the value of `h(n)` by some constant, which you should determine by experimenting.

-An interactive javascript demo (with some minor terminology errors) can be found [here](https://qiao.github.io/PathFinding.js/visual).
+An interactive javascript demo (with some minor bugs) can be found [here](https://qiao.github.io/PathFinding.js/visual).

 A video that shows all expanded nodes in white can be seen [here](https://www.youtube.com/watch?v=19h1g22hby8).
 Another can be seen [here](https://www.youtube.com/watch?v=J-ilgA_XNI0).